Royal Ocean Racing Club

 The Royal Ocean Racing Club is a club in London with a further clubhouse and office in Cowes, Isle of Wight.
 It was established in 1925 as the Ocean Racing Club, as a result of a race to the Fastnet Rock from Cowes, finishing in Plymouth.
 It received royal approval by King George V in November 1931 since when it has been known as the Royal Ocean Racing Club.

-The RORC is the principal organiser of offshore yacht races in the United Kingdom, including the Fastnet Race, the RORC Caribbean 600, the RORC Transatlantic Race and the quadrennial Round Britain and Ireland Yacht Race.
-It was also the organiser of the Admiral's Cup and the Commodores' Cup.

 RORC was founded to encourage long distance yacht racing and the design, building and navigation of sailing vessels in which speed and seaworthiness are combined.

+Rating Systems

-In co-operation with the offshore racing department of the Yacht Club de France, RORC is responsible for IRC, the principal international handicap system for yacht racing.
+In co-operation with the offshore racing department of the Yacht Club de France, RORC is responsible for the International Rating Certificate (IRC), the principal international handicap system for yacht racing.

+Events

+The RORC is the principal organiser of offshore yacht races in the United Kingdom.
+It runs its own offshore series consisting of multiple races around the English Channel.
+In addition, it holds inshore racing within the Solent, primarily the Easter Regatta and IRC Nationals.

+The following pinnacle events are also run by the RORC: